ibm-cloud-architecture/refarch-kc/docs/itg-tests/avro/avro.md

    Message delivered to avrotest [0]
    ```

-2. What happens if I send incorrect data types in my message/event, for instace sending the age as a string rather than as an integer (already seen in the data schema section but take it as a refresher)?:
+2. What happens if I send incorrect data types in my message/event, for instance sending the age as a string rather than as an integer (already seen in the data schema section but take it as a refresher)?:

     ```
     avro.io.AvroTypeException: The datum {'name': 'david', 'age': '25', 'gender': 'male'} is not an example of the schema {